-A considered ranking of the cigarette packet pictures, based on artistic merit
+A ranking of cigarette packet pictures, based on their artistic merit

 It’s 2017 and this is art now